 resolve to do absolutely whatever it takes to make the company

 great, channeling their ego needs away from themselves and into

 the larger goal of building a great company.
 It's not that Level

-5 leaders have no ego or self-interest.
+have no ego or self-interest.
 Indeed, they are incredibly

 ambitious—but their ambition is first and foremost for the